 Vitamin C, E & beta-carotene

-Vitamin C is essential for the production of collagen which plumps up skin, giving it shape and support.
-Although rare, a lack of vitamin C (otherwise known as scurvy) can show up as bruising, bleeding gums and poor wound healing.
+Vitamin C is essential for the production of collagen which plumps up skin, giving it shape, elasticity and support.
+Although rare, a lack of vitamin C (aka scurvy) can show up as bruising, bleeding gums and poor wound healing.

-Eating a healthy, balanced diet with lots of fresh food, and minimal processed food, is the way to go for healthy hair skin and nails — and overall health.
-The following foods are excellent sources of the nutrients essential for healthy hair, skin and nails, but double up to help support your general health, too.
+Eating a healthy, balanced diet that includes plenty of fresh whole foods is great for your overall health and your hair, skin and nails.
+The following foods are excellent sources of the nutrients essential for healthy hair, skin and nails and will support your general health, too.
 It’s a win-win!

-Salmon is loaded with vitamin D, protein and omega-3 fats that promote hair growth by keeping your scalp healthy.
-A serve of salmon, tuna or mackerel 2-3 times a week will meet the recommended 250–500 milligrams (mg) of marine-sourced omega-3s (EPA, DHA) per day.
+Oily fish is loaded with vitamin D, protein and omega-3 fats that promote hair growth by keeping your scalp healthy.
+A serving of salmon, tuna or mackerel 2-3 times a week will meet the recommended 250–500 milligrams (mg) of marine-sourced omega-3s (EPA, DHA) per day.

 Nuts and seeds

-Including almonds, cashews, walnuts (and more) as well as seeds in your diet is a great way to help your hair, skin and nails.
-Nuts are a good source of protein, vitamin E & B vitamins.
-Nuts, particularly walnuts and seeds like linseed are great sources of omega-6 fats as well.
-Grab a handful as a snack or spread a natural nut butter on your toast in the morning.
+Including nuts and seeds in your diet is a great way to support the health of your hair, skin and nails.
+Nuts are a good source of protein, healthy fats and vitamins E & B. Walnuts and flaxseeds are great sources of omega-3 and 6 fats as well.
+Grab a handful as a snack, add them to breakfasts or salads, or enjoy a natural nut butter as a topping!

 Sweet potatoes and other orange or red vegetables, including tomatoes, carrots and red capsicum (red peppers) are a great, tasty way to get enough beta-carotene.
-Beta carotene is converted to vitamin A in the body and is one of the key antioxidants that help keep your skin protected from UV damage.
-A lack of vitamin A can result in dry hair and skin so be sure to eat lots of orange and red veggies for healthy skin and hair.
+Beta carotene is converted to vitamin A in the body and is one of the key antioxidants that help prevent dry hair and skin and damage from UV rays.

 Good nutrition can keep hair and skin healthy and strong